-With awareness that there are communities in the AIC service territory where Spanish is the first or preferred language, AIC expanded efforts to convert Residential Program marketing materials to Spanish in Q3.
+With awareness that there are communities in the AIC service territory where Spanish is the first or preferred language, AIC expanded efforts to convert Residential Program marketing materials to Spanish in the third quarter.
 In addition, AIC expanded marketing and outreach efforts to faith-based organizations and local public libraries beginning in the third quarter.